jblattgerste/TrainAR/Documentation/manual/Setup.md

 You can also install both at the same time to deploy to both devices.
 This works on every operating system (Linux, Windows and macOS), though for iOS, XCode on macOS is necessary to [deploy to iOS devices](https://docs.unity3d.com/Manual/UnityCloudBuildiOS.html) after building the App.

-Futhremore, if you do not already have an IDE (Integrated Development Environment) installed and you plan to potentially use C# programming to expand TrainAR, we recommend also installing Microsoft Visual Studio Community 2019 with Unity.
+Futhremore, if you do not already have an IDE (Integrated Development Environment) installed and you plan to potentially use C# programming to expand TrainAR, we recommend also installing Microsoft Visual Studio with Unity.

 ## Get the TrainAR Authoring Tool